zoeabryant/ma-student-directory/README.md

 Introduction to TDD - Test Driven Development - Is a rocky one.
 I'm paired with Catharina (@CatharinaLD) and we work through the basics of rspec.

 ###Day 6 - directory6/
 TDD we meet again, this time with Jenny (@thejennywang).
-Started from scratch and built up our tests again, graduating to checking CSV files with doubles.
+Started from scratch and built up our tests again, graduating to checking CSV files with doubles and using lets and before methods.

 ###Day 7 - directory7/
 Working with Iona (@ionaselig), tackling rspec again...

+###Day 8 - directory8/
+Working with Joe (@joedowdell).
+Final showdown on understanding rspec.

 How to use